Not unlike tamarind, the Indian spice kokum has a sour bite; in this monkfish curry recipe it balances well with the heat of the chilli paste.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).

-An update of the day's news you need to hear.
+All the news you need to hear at lunchtime.